 How Do Companies Onboard Remote Employees?

-Most of the companies today follow a standard onboarding process for remote employees, starting from sending a welcome mail.
-An offer letter, policy documents, and digital forms usually accompany such mails.
+Most companies today follow a standard onboarding process for remote employees, starting with a welcome email.
+An offer letter, policy documents, and digital forms usually accompany such welcome emails.

 After the remote employees come onboard, companies virtually guide them in setting up their workstations with the hardware and software they generally use for work.